What is commercial property and asset management?

 The ability that Opex budgeting gives a manager to plan means that they can achieve a reduction in the invoiced Opex amounts and still have a very well-maintained building as well as happy tenants that are getting good value for their money.

-It is extremely important to understand that Opex amounts paid by tenants to an Opex account are funds held in trust on behalf of the tenant, and are not the owner’s property.
-They remain the tenants funds held in trust by the manager for the purposes of operating costs of the property.
+Opex amounts paid by tenants to an Opex account are funds held in trust on behalf of the tenant, not the owners.

-Good opex management and policies make happy tenants and a well maintained property means that the space is more desirable to new and existing tenants; this increases the assets value due to its leased assets being more secure.
+Happy tenants and a well maintained property means that the space is more desirable to new and existing tenants and increases the assets value due to its leased assets being more secure.

 Property managers that do not run accurate Opex budgets with costed maintenance plans are doing a disservice to the owner and the tenants.